py5coding/py5book/content/install.md

 ### Optional SVG support with Cairo

 You can optionally install [Cairo](https://www.cairographics.org/) and [CairoSVG](https://cairosvg.org/) to enable py5's extra SVG support.
+Installing Cairo is a bit of a hassle so don't install it if you aren't going to use it.
+Read the [](/integrations/cairo) documentation page for more information.

 <a name="quick-example"></a>
 ## Quick Example